eivind-bn/IDATT2503/README.md

 Launch the application in the terminal as follows:

-'java -jar RegMatch [optional port-number]'
+'java -jar RegMatch [port number]'

-The application will default to port 8080 if provided argument is missing, or malformed.
 Afterwards, simply connect to the server by telnet, or any other suitable alternatives.
 The interface will present supported commands once connected.
 Telnet command:

-‘telnet localhost [your port number]’.
+‘telnet localhost [port number]’.

 ### Regex example: